-Where Y1 and Y0 denote performance levels of the respondents when they participated in the micro credit and the counterfactual (when they did not participated in micro credit) respectively.
+Where Y_1 and Y_0 denote performance levels of the respondents when they participated in the micro credit and the counterfactual (when they did not participate in micro credit) respectively.
 The impact of treatment on the performance indicators of the respondents who participated in micro credit (treated) can be estimated as:

-$$ATT = E(Y_1|D=1) - E(Y_0|D=1)$$
+$$ATT = E(Y_1/D=1) - E(Y_0/D=1)$$ 3.11

-Where ATT represent Average Treatment effect on the Treated and D denotes microfinance market participation (access to micro credit) indicator which equal to one (1) if the respondent participated in micro credit and zero (0) otherwise. $E(Y_0|D=1)$ is the mean of the performance indicators of treated in absence of the treatment ie counterfactual performance level.
+Where ATT represent Average Treatment effect on the Treated and D denotes microfinance market participation (access to micro credit) indicator, which equal to one (1) if the respondent participated in micro credit and zero (0) otherwise.

+E $(Y_0/D = 1)$ is the mean of the performance indicators of treated in absence of the treatment, that is counterfactual performance level.
 In the case of non-participants (untreated or control) group of respondents their mean performance indicator can be estimated as:

-estimated as:

-$$ATU = E(Y_1 - Y_0 | D = 0)$$
+$$ATU = E(Y_1 - Y_0/D = 0)$$ 3.12

-3.12

 Where, ATU is the Average Treatment effect on the Untreated.
-The estimation of ATT and ATU clearly depends on the counterfactual productivity levels of the two groups treated and control
+The estimation of ATT and ATU clearly depends on the counterfactual productivity levels of the two groups treated and control $\{E(Y_0/D=1) \text{ and } E(Y_0/D=0)\}$.

-$\{E(Y_0|D=1)\}$ and $\{Y_0|D=0\}$ respectively.
 The true ATT indicates the mean difference in maximum performance level achieved between participants and non-participants that are identical in observable characteristics and adequately weighted by a balanced probability of participation.
 In the estimation of ATT, I have adopted three different matching algorithms which involve trade-offs in terms of bias and efficiency to match treated and untreated respondents.
 These are:

 Nearest Neighbour Matching (NNM), this method selects the control group with the smallest distance in propensity score to the treated group (respondents who access micro credit).
 Generally, this is done with replacement and it works well once the distribution of the propensity score of both groups (control and treated) are similar.

-We use matching with replacement following routines similar to the one employed by Backer and Ichino, (2002).
-Nearest neighbour match is computed as follows
+Matching with replacement was used, following routines similar to the one employed by Backer and Ichino, (2002).
+Nearest Neighbour Match is computed as follows